i05nagai/memorandum/language/english_speaking.md

 * suit
     * If the shoe no longer fits, you should begin seeking an organization that is more culturally suited to your current life situation
 * leverage
+    * most application leveraging global caches tend to use the first type, where the cache itself manages eviction and fetching data to prevent a flood of requests for the same data from the clients
     * action
         * Using ropes and wooden poles for leverage, they haul seeks of cement up the track
     * power